 GeeXboX ISOs are ready-to-burn disc images containing the bootable GeeXboX Operating System for multimedia entertainment.
-Pre-made ISO images are currently available for both PC (32-bits and 64-bits) and ARM embedded systems (TI OMAP4 Pandaboard and nVidia Tegra2 Harmony, ux500 Snowball, Cubox).
+Pre-made ISO images are currently available for both PC (32-bits and 64-bits) and ARM embedded systems.
 This ISO image can be used as either a LiveCd or a LiveUSB (with persistent user data storage).

 GeeXboX Old Releases